jdtengineering/korad-ka3005ps-gui/README.md

 - Watch the visual safety indicator (red warning when output is ON)
 - Never leave the power supply unattended with output enabled
 - Verify connections before powering on

-## License

-This project is provided as-is for educational and personal use.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-## Acknowledgments

-- Built for the Korad KD3005P programmable DC power supply
-- Uses PySerial for cross-platform serial communication
-- Tkinter for the GUI interface